Forecast: Less humidity, cooler temperatures

-Less humidity and slightly lower temperatures will prevail on Wednesday, which should be partly sunny with a high of about 79 degrees, the Islip-based National Weather Service said.
+Less humidity and slightly lower temperatures will prevail on Wednesday, which should be partly sunny with highs around 80 degrees, the National Weather Service in Upton said.

 “Quiet weather will continue through the remainder of the week as high pressure remains in control,” the forecasters said.
-“Temperatures will rise a few degrees each day and return to above normal by Friday.”
+Look for temperatures to rise slightly each day, making it to the upper 80s or so by Sunday.

-Long Islanders can expect morning clouds and a chance of a shower through 8 a.m.
-Wednesday, News 12 meteorologist Rich Hoffman said.
-An isolated shower is also possible in the afternoon.
+Wednesday will bring sun and clouds, with just a slight chance for an isolated shower around mid-afternoon, said Rich Hoffman, News 12 Long Island meteorologist.

 Swimmers should use caution: There is a high risk for rip currents along the South Shore, Hoffman said.